- 86 guests

 Cabins & Deck Plan Aboard Wilderness Legacy

-There are six stateroom categories aboard the Wilderness Legacy, all outside and above deck with view windows: Navigator, Trailblazer, Pathfinder, Explorer, Jr. Commodore Suite and Owner’s Suite.
+There are six stateroom categories aboard the Wilderness Legacy, all outside and above deck with view windows: Navigator, Trailblazer, Pathfinder, Admiral, Jr. Commodore Suite and Commodore Suite.
 In some categories, singles, triples and quadruples can be accommodated.
 All staterooms feature decorations that complement the classic and elegant atmosphere found throughout the ship.
 Common to all staterooms are private bath with showers, hair dryers, conditioning shampoo and body wash, bathrobes, an alarm clock, binoculars, an in-room safe deposit box and a flat-screen TV with DVD player.